-the Commissioners shall be entered minutes of proceedings. in a book to be kept for the purpose, and shall be signed by the President of the meeting; and such book shall be open to the inspection of the tax-payers.
+43. Minutes of the proceedings of all meetings of the Commissioners shall be entered in a book to be kept for the purpose, and shall be signed by the President of the meeting, and such book shall be open to the inspection of the tax-payers.